Modular Serre Correspondence via stable pairs: Introduction

-In the last example, we use wall-crossing techniques to prove that the Gieseker moduli space for the rank $2$ class $(0,2,2)$ (Chern classes), has exactly two irreducible components, a result previously known to specialists but never formally proved and published.

 The paper is organized as follows.
-In Section 2, we will recall basic facts about coherent pairs and their stability conditions, and then introduce three special walls for a rank $2$ class.
-In Section 3, we will first review the moduli theory for coherent pairs.
-Then, we will show the general wall-crossing picture for a rank $2$ class on a smooth projective threefold, revealing the link between the Gieseker moduli space and the Hilbert scheme.
-In Section 4, we will present general results concerning wall crossings, including the corresponding locus in the Hilbert scheme, the (birational) transformations of the moduli space, and the generalized criterion for the stability of a sheaf.
-In Section 5, we will give full descriptions of wall-crossings at the set of walls $\{W_i\}$ defined by $0-$dimensional schemes on $\p3$.
-Lastly, in Section 6, we will present the complete wall-crossings for several rank 2 classes on $\p3$, along with an application in which we determine the number of components in two Gieseker moduli spaces, illustrating the utility of wall-crossing techniques.
+In Section \ref{sec:pairs}, we will recall basic facts about coherent pairs and their stability conditions, and then introduce three special walls for a rank $2$ class.
+In Section \ref{sec:moduli}, we will first review the moduli theory for coherent pairs.
+Next, we will show the general wall-crossing picture for a rank $2$ class on a smooth projective threefold, proving Main Theorem 1 and revealing the link between the Gieseker moduli space and the Hilbert scheme.
+In Section \ref{sec:wallx}, we will present general results concerning wall crossings, including the corresponding locally closed stratification in the Hilbert scheme, the (birational) transformations of the moduli space, and the generalized criterion for the stability of a sheaf.
+In Section \ref{sec:critical}, we will give full descriptions of wall-crossings at the set of walls $\{W_i\}$ defined by $0-$dimensional schemes on $\p3$.
+Lastly, in Section \ref{sec:ex}, we will present the complete wall-crossings for several rank 2 classes on $\p3$, along with an application in which we determine the number of components in two Gieseker moduli spaces, illustrating the utility of wall-crossing techniques.